pwelagedara/template/README.md

 The api documentation will be available in http://localhost:8088/v2/api-docs.

-## To change Spring Profile in IntelliJ
+## To change the Spring Profile in IntelliJ
 In Terminal execute the following and restart the IDE.
 ```
 launchctl setenv SPRING_PROFILES_ACTIVE production